A family doctor explains why your nose runs when you have a cold.

 Plus, not only does that wonderful mucus not get you well any sooner, but it can be downright annoying and sometimes keep you from sleeping.
 So, if a relatively safe medication dries up a nose and allows for much-needed rest, it might be worth considering.

-Board-certified family doctor SUSAN LOUISA MONTAUK, M.D., is a professor of clinical family medicine at the University of Cincinnati College of Medicine.
+Board-certified family doctor SUSAN LOUISA MONTAUK, M.D., was a professor of clinical family medicine at the University of Cincinnati College of Medicine.

 Original article appeared in September/October 2007 issue of My Family Doctor magazine.
 This article is not meant as individual advice.
 Please see our disclaimer.